Accessibility & Accommodation

 Plan: What do I need to know and do for my courses?

-Cornell University policy is that faculty should prioritize addressing known accessibility needs for students enrolled in their classes.
+Cornell University's policy is that faculty should prioritize addressing known accessibility needs for students enrolled in their classes.
 Student Disability Services (SDS) works closely with faculty to support students who may need specific accommodations (e.g., support to complete classwork or additional time for examinations).
 SDS support can help address new accommodation needs that arise in online and hybrid learning environments.
-Many accommodations are possible.
-For more assistance, please reach out for help.
+Many accommodations are possible; this includes a Alternative Testing Program, a pilot program that provides centralized support for testing accommodations.

 Prepare: How do I get started?